publishpress/PublishPress-Blocks/src/readme.txt

 4. You can define a custom color for the new blocks, by default it's a kind of purple color

 = Can I get support for the editor use? =
-We reply to every question about the editor on the forum here, just ask :) We also have an online documentation here: [https://advancedgutenberg.com/knowledge-base/](https://advancedgutenberg.com/knowledge-base/)
+We reply to every question about the editor on the forum here, just ask :) We also have [an online documentation here](https://publishpress.com/knowledge-base/installation/).

 = Does Advanced Gutenberg slowing down my website? = The plugin has almost NO impact on page load for your visitors, it's only loaded during the edition process.